daskol/typst-templates/neurips/main.typ

 e.g., arXiv, and `nonatbib`, which will not load the `natbib` package for you in case of package clash.

-*Preprint option* #h(1em, weak: true) If you wish to post a preprint of your work online, e.g., on arXiv, using the NeurIPS style, please use the `preprint` option.
+#paragraph[Preprint option] If you wish to post a preprint of your work online,
+e.g., on arXiv, using the NeurIPS style, please use the `preprint` option.
 This will create a nonanonymized version of your work with the text "Preprint.
 Work in progress." in the footer.
 This version may be distributed as you see fit, as long as you do not say which conference it was submitted to.
 Please *do not* use the `final` option, which should *only* be used for papers accepted to NeurIPS.

 At submission time, please omit the `final` and `preprint` options.
 This will anonymize your submission and add line numbers to aid review.
 Please do _not_